Why Dark Chocolate Should be in Your Diet

 Many people wonder if they should be eating dark chocolate.
 And yes, it’s heartening to know that a moderate amount of dark chocolate consumed a few times per week can help you in your efforts to get healthier and improve your health in many areas.
 The miracle ingredient in dark chocolate is antioxidant and nutrient rich cacao.
-Cacao in dark chocolate provides a host of health benefits including weight loss by influencing various metabolic processes inside your body.
+Cacao in dark chocolate provides a host of health benefits including weight loss by influencing various metabolic processes inside your body which is why dark chocolate should be in your diet.

 According to Charles Mueller, clinical assistant professor of nutrition at New York University’s Steinhardt School of Culture, Education, and Human Development, “Cocoa beans are not unlike red peppers, green peppers and broccoli and stuff like that.
 They are full of phytochemicals that are good for you.”